This page will be updated regularly throughout the grant application window. Please contact us with additional questions!

 When will grant recipients receive their funds?

-All grantees will be notified about their status in September 2017.
+All grantees will be notified about their status in August 2018.
 The invoicing process for issuing checks in conjunction with the Stanford University finance system involves multiple steps and can take from several weeks to several months depending on the approvals and documentation needed.

-Does the grant review team preference team projects over individual ones?
+Is there a preference for team projects over individual ones?

 The preference is for teams, particularly those with members who cut across multiple nonprofit sectors or even across the research/sector divide.
-Though it’s not necessarily requirement to take this interdisciplinary approach, teams comprising grantees of diverse backgrounds may have greater capacity to facilitate adoption of their work.
+Though it’s not necessarily a requirement to take this interdisciplinary approach, teams of grantees of diverse backgrounds may have greater capacity to facilitate adoption of their work.

 Can I send my grant application/project proposal to the Digital Impact team for feedback in advance of the due date?

 Due to the high volume of prospective applicants, we most likely cannot provide detailed feedback, but we will do our best to answer specific questions about your application.

 Will I receive feedback on my proposal if it is not selected?